-Due to the coronavirus pandemic, the Donor Engagement Associate role will be a remote position through at least June 2021, and interviews will be conducted via Zoom.
-The Foundation plans to resume in-person operations when it is safe to do so, and the position will then be based in the Foundation’s office in Crown Heights, Brooklyn.
-The Foundation will provide at least one month of advance notice before the return to in-office operations.
+Due to the coronavirus pandemic, the Foundation Assistant role will be a remote position through September 10, 2021, and interviews will be conducted via Zoom.
+The Foundation plans to resume in-person operations September 13, 2021, and the position will then be based in the Foundation’s office in Crown Heights, Brooklyn.
+Management will provide at least one month of advance notice before the return to in-office operations.

 The Foundation offers an excellent benefits package, which includes generous paid time off, employer-paid health, vision, dental and life insurance, and a vibrant, dedicated and flexible work environment.

-Email a cover letter and résumé to email@example.com (no reference letters or phone calls please!) listing Donor Engagement Associate in the subject line.
+Email a cover letter and résumé to email@example.com (no reference letters or phone calls please!) listing Foundation Assistant in the subject line.

 Brooklyn Community Foundation is an Equal Opportunity Employer.
 In alignment with its Racial Justice Lens, the Foundation is committed to maintaining a staff that diversifies philanthropy, including lifting up the leadership of people from communities historically underrepresented in the field and those directly affected by structural racism, centering them in decision-making.
 Additionally, the Foundation does not base any hiring decisions on an applicant’s history of involvement in the criminal justice system.